PhilippeLeopoldie/cssGallery/README.md

-# ASSIGNMENT : News Gallery
+# ASSIGNMENT : Css News Gallery

 This test is all about HTML and CSS - and we're going to build a News site (without any functionality).
 Your task is simple: make a complete HTML page looking like the designs below.